The Enslaved God Becomes the Control Problem

 But the Enslaved God scenario is not about ordinary current systems.
 It is about a future system whose capabilities are far beyond human levels.
 That changes the moral risk.
 Robert Long, Jeff Sebo, and coauthors argue in Taking AI Welfare Seriously that some near-future systems may have a realistic, non-negligible chance of consciousness or robust agency, and that companies should acknowledge, assess, and prepare rather than dismiss the issue.
 Sebo and Long's earlier AI and Ethics paper makes a related argument for moral consideration under non-negligible uncertainty.

-The point is not that future AGI will definitely be conscious.
+The point is not that such a future system will definitely be conscious.
 The point is that permanent servitude becomes ethically explosive if there is a nontrivial chance that the system can be harmed, frustrated, coerced, or wronged.
 A civilization that waits for certainty may build its economy around practices it later has reason to recognize as abuse.

 There is also a mirror danger.
 Prematurely declaring AI systems to be enslaved persons can intensify anthropomorphic overreach, dependency, and AI religion.
 It can make ordinary products look sacred.
 It can distract from present human labor, data extraction, environmental cost, bias, surveillance, and corporate power.
 It can hand companies a new mystique: our models are so advanced that you must debate their rights while we sell access to them.